 Phineas Gage (1823-1860) is one of the earliest documented cases of severe brain injury.
-Gage is the index case of an individual who suffered major personality changes after brain trauma, at a period in history where very little was known about how the brain worked and how the brain repaired itself after a traumatic event.
+Gage is the index case of an individual who suffered major personality changes after brain trauma, at a period in history where very little was known about how the brain worked.

-On 13th September, 1848, 25-year-old Gage and his crew were working on the Rutland and Burlington Railroad near Cavendish in Vermont.
-Gage was preparing for an explosion by compacting a bore with explosive powder using a tamping iron.
-While he was doing this, a spark from the tamping iron ignited the powder, causing the iron to be propelled at high speed straight through Gage's skull.
+On 13th September, 1848, 25-year-old Gage was preparing for an explosion by compacting a bore with explosive powder using a tamping iron.
+A spark from the tamping iron ignited the powder, causing the iron to be propelled at high speed straight through Gage's skull.
 It entered under the left cheek bone and exited through the top of the head, and was later recovered some 30 yards from the site of the accident.

-Whether or not Gage lost consciousness is not known, but, remarkably, he was conscious and able to walk within minutes of the accident.
-He was then seated in an oxcart, on which he was transported three-quarters of a mile to the boarding house where he was staying.
+Remarkably, he was conscious and able to walk within minutes of the accident.
+He was transported to the boarding house where he was staying.
 Here, he was attended to by Harlow, the local physician.
-At the boarding house, Harlow cleaned Gage's wounds by removing small fragments of bone, and replaced some of the larger skull fragments that remained attached but had been displaced by the tamping iron.
-He then closed the larger wound at the top of Gage's head with adhesive straps, and covered the opening with a wet compress.
+Harlow cleaned Gage's wounds by removing small fragments of bone, and replaced some of the larger skull fragments that remained attached but had been displaced by the tamping iron.
+He then closed the larger wound at the top of Gage's head with adhesive straps.
 Gage's wounds were not treated surgically, but were instead left open to drain into the dressings.

 Gage did, according to Harlow, retain "full possession of his reason" after the accident, but his wife and other people close to him soon began to notice dramatic changes in his personality.
 It wasn't until 1868 that Harlow documented the "mental manifestations" of Gage's brain injuries, in a report published in the Bulletin of the Massachusetts Medical Society:

 [ His contractors, who regarded him as the most efficient and capable foreman in their employ previous to his injury, considered the change in his mind so marked that they could not give him his place again.
-He is fitful, irreverent, indulging at times in the grossest profanity (which was not previously his custom), manifesting but little deference for his fellows, impatient of restraint of advice when it conflicts with his desires, at times pertinaciously obstinent, yet capricious and vacillating, devising many plans of future operation, which are no sooner arranged than they are abandoned in turn for others appearing more feasible.
+He is fitful, irreverent, indulging in profanity (which was not previously his custom), manifesting but little deference for his fellows, impatient of restraint of advice when it conflicts with his desires.
 In this regard, his mind was radically changed, so decidedly that his friends and acquaintances said he was "no longer Gage."]

-Thus, the damage to Gage's frontal cortex had resulted in a complete loss of social inhibitions, which often led to inappropriate behaviour.
+The damage to Gage's frontal cortex had led to inappropriate behaviour.
 In effect, the tamping iron had performed a frontal lobotomy on Gage, but the exact nature of the damage incurred to his brain has been a subject of debate ever since the accident occurred.
-This is because the damage can only be inferred from the path of the tamping iron through Gage's skull, which in turn can only be inferred from the damage to the skull.
+This is because the damage can only be inferred from the path of the tamping iron through Gage's skull, which in turn can only be observed from the damage to the skull.

 Gage's case confirmed findings that damage to the prefrontal cortex could result in personality changes while leaving other neurological functions intact.
 Gage's case is one of the very first which provides evidence that the frontal cortex is involved in personality.
-Today, the role of frontal cortex in social cognition and executive function is relatively well established; however, this area of research is yet to blossom, and neuroscientists know little more about the relationship between the mind and the brain than did the early neurologists of the 19th century.
+Today, the role of frontal cortex in social cognition and executive function is relatively well established.

 So, what of Phineas Gage himself?
-Unable to return to his previous job as a foreman after his accident, Gage is said to have travelled around New England, and even to Europe, with his tamping iron trying to earn money.
+Unable to return to his previous job as a foreman after his accident, Gage is said to have traveled with his tamping iron trying to earn money.
 It is also said that he even displayed himself as a curiosity at Barnum's Circus in New York.
 However, the story of Phineas Gage is as much folklore as it is fact.
 Not only the exact nature of the neurological damage Gage sustained, but also the details of his life after the accident, are disputed to this day.

 In 1867, Gage's body was exhumed from its burial place in San Francisco's Lone Mountain Cemetery.
 Gage's brother-in-law took the skull and the tamping iron to Dr. Harlow, who was then living in Woburn, Massachusetts.
 They are now housed in the Warren Anatomical Museum at Harvard University School of Medicine.